Greater Dayton Regional Transit Authority: Fares

-As of 2025, GDRTA charges a $2.20 flat fare with a daily cap of $4.50.
-On January 1, 2026, prices will increase to $2.40 per trip and $5.50 per day.
+To date, GDRTA charges a $2.40 flat fare with a daily cap of $5.50.
 Discounts are available for senior citizens and people with disabilities.
-First responders and children under 13 years of age ride for free.
+First responders and children under 13 years of age ride for free (3-kid limit applies, if under 13).
+Medicare riders, disabled & seniors at least 65 pay half the above rate, with rate capping at $2.75.